iSE-UET-VNU/CABench/README.md

 ## Setup

-You can install `mlebench` with pip:
+You can install `cabench` with pip:

 ```console
 pip install -e .